iwasz/freertos-test/README.md

+# What this is
+These are my "tests" of FreeRTOS running on STM32L476.

 # Problems, todos, notes
 ## General
 * [x] The system tick is not working before the scheduler is created, so stm32-hal routines can block indefinitely.